Switch Accounts to MB

 Step 3: Transfer Direct Deposits

-Contact all organizations that are currently making direct deposits into your account.
+Contact all organizations currently making direct deposits into your account.
 Please print our Direct Deposit Transfer form and use it to notify the organizations.
 This may include deposits for payroll, social security, interest payments, etc.

 For changing your Social Security Deposits, go to www.ssa.gov/deposit/howtosign.htm or call the Social Security Administration at 1-800-772-1213.